oroinc/documentation/commerce/user_guide/overview/customers/customer_users_overview.rst

 **Customer Account Confirmation**

-Upon registeration, customer user receives an email confirmation request.
+Upon registration, customer user receives an email confirmation request.
 Once they follow up with the requested action, their account is marked as confirmed.